 Range Improvement

-Ranchers often invest in range improvement practices to enhance forage productivity and soil health.
-This may include reseeding native grasses, controlling invasive plant species, and implementing erosion control measures to prevent soil degradation.
+Investing in range improvement practices enhances forage productivity and soil health.
+Ranchers use methods such as reseeding native grasses, controlling invasive plant species, and implementing erosion control measures to prevent land degradation.
+These efforts help maintain a balanced ecosystem, promote biodiversity, and ensure long-term sustainability of grazing lands.

 Record-Keeping and Data Analysis